Copacabana Fort revolt: Mato Grosso

+Uprising in the south

-In Mato Grosso, general Joaquim Ignacio, commander of the 1st Military Circumscription, took part in the conspiracies against the government in Campo Grande, for which reason he was dismissed on March 30.
+In Mato Grosso, general Joaquim Ignacio, commander of the 1st Military Circumscription, took part in the conspiracies against the government in Campo Grande, for which reason he was dismissed on 30 March.
 The military in that state participated in several other revolts and coronelist conflicts in the first decades of the Brazilian Republic.
 The new commander, Clodoaldo da Fonseca, was a relative of Hermes da Fonseca.
-When he took office, on July 5, he found an already revolutionary environment.
-At night, meeting with his officers, he reported the revolution and claimed that it had the support of the majority of the Army.
+When he took office, on 5 July, he found an already revolutionary environment.
+At night, meeting with his officers, he reported the revolution and claimed that it had the support of the majority of the army.
 They decided to rise up and issue a proclamation.
 Clodoaldo's leadership was symbolic, as the initiative actually rested with the lieutenants.
 Mato Grosso officers were unaware of the revolt's failure in Rio de Janeiro, as the telegraph and railway lines were interrupted.
 Clodoaldo was already aware of this, but he went ahead with the revolt for fear of a rebellion by his commanders or because of the commitment he had made before his departure to Mato Grosso.

 The revolutionaries followed pre-planning, occupying public buildings and calling up reservists.
-In Corumbá, the military quartermaster's office was broken into to provide weapons and uniforms for the conscripts, but the effort to form another battalion of caçadores was unsuccessful.
-Revolutionary authorities promised peace and maintenance of state civil servants, but in several places they overthrew civil authorities and looted tax collection and money-issuing bodies.
-Civil support was limited, existing among supporters of the Republican Reaction.
+In Corumbá, the military quartermaster's office was broken into to provide weapons and uniforms for the conscripts, but the effort to form another battalion of Caçadores was unsuccessful.
+Revolutionary authorities promised peace and maintenance of state civil servants, but in several places they overthrew civilian authorities and looted tax collection and money-issuing bodies.
+Civilian support was limited, existing among supporters of the Republican Reaction.
 In Porto Murtinho it was stronger, but martial law was applied.
+The rebellion had the aspect of a barracks revolt, without popular enthusiasm.

 To the north, in Cuiabá, the state government of Pedro Celestino Corrêa da Costa remained loyal to Epitácio Pessoa.
 In the 16th Battalion of Caçadores, headquartered in the city, the commander delayed the orders of the Minister of War to hand over his battalion to the state command, but he was replaced and the battalion was outside the authority of Clodoaldo da Fonseca.
 The 10th Independent Cavalry Regiment (RCI), from Bela Vista, also did not participate.
-He was divided and his commander was against the movement.
+It was divided and its commander was against the revolt.
 The monitor Pernambuco, from the Mato Grosso Flotilla, went to Ladário to help fight the revolt.
 The Minister of War praised the loyalty of the employees of the Postal and Telegraph Company and of the Northwest Brazil Railroad.
 They emptied the railroad's water tanks to slow down the journey and passed on the telegraph communications to the loyalists, who were able to decipher the revolutionary plan.